fredcommo/shiny_on_EC2/README.md

 $ chmod +x installUbuntu.sh
 $ ./installUbuntu.sh

+_Note: to install supplementary R packages, uncomment line \#51 in installUbuntu.sh, then replace 'pkg1', 'pkg2' with the package names you may need_

 ####7- Start the shiny server on the remote machine
 _on your remote machine_
 $ sudo start shiny-server